7o9/implementer-friendly-standards/wms-introduction.rst

 Table of Content
 ----------------
-The OGC WMS Standard
+- The OGC WMS Standard

-What Can You Do With It?
+- What Can You Do With It?

-Primary Use Cases
+- Primary Use Cases

-Maturity of the standard
+- Maturity of the standard

-Primary API Calls
+- Primary API Calls

-   GetMap Example
+- GetMap Example

-Optional Requests
+- Optional Requests

-Links
+- Links

-Related standards
+- Related Standards Family

 About this Page
 ---------------